Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/organizations.md

 weight: 15
 ---
 ___
-In this article, you can find an explanation of how to create a new Organization and how to manage it in the Cloud Console.
+On this page, you can find an explanation of how to create a new Organization and how to manage it in the Cloud Console.

 # Table of contents
 1. [Organizations page](#organizations-page)